 Resources for Building Musicianship

 In the Spring of each year students in our studio have the opportunity to participate in KMTA's Music Progressions.
 This is a musicianship evaluation that has 10 progressive levels, I won't get too far into the particulars because you can find more information here.
 But a big part of that musicianship is demonstrating an understanding of Music Theory both on paper and by analyzing what we are hearing.
-This blog post is a resource round-up of some leveled exercises that can help build these skills Theory & Listening skills.
+This blog post is a resource round-up of some leveled exercises that can help build these Theory & Listening skills.

 Level 1 - Note names on keyboard and staff, and steps vs. skips.